-"The limited company stands in its own right and is treated as a separate entity.
-As a director, you are an employee of the company and you are not personally liable for its debts (assuming you have not personally guaranteed any of the debts).”
+The limited company stands in its own right and is treated as a separate entity.
+As a director, you are an employee of the company and you are not personally liable for its debts, unless you have agreed personal guarantees.

 If directors, shareholders or anyone else involved in the company have signed personal guarantees, they will be personally liable for whatever debts they guaranteed which are not repaid in the liquidation process.
 If you or anyone else involved in the company have personal guarantees it is always advisable to seek advice as quickly as possible.